Tunisia entry requirements for Pakistan passport holders

 Frequently asked questions

-No. Tunisia does not offer visa on arrival for Pakistani citizens.
-You must obtain a visa from a Tunisian embassy or consulate before travel.
+No. Pakistani citizens are not eligible for visa on arrival.
+You must obtain a visa from a Tunisian embassy or consulate before you travel.

 Official sources